determined-ai/determined/README.md

     ...
 ```

-Or by integrating just the functions you want, via the Core API:
+Or by using just the functions you want, via the Core API:

 ```python
 import determined as det